busera/proto__readability_optimizer/README.md

 - Simple word list based on plainlanguage.gov: https://www.plainlanguage.gov/guidelines/words/use-simple-words-phrases/
 This is not directly linked to one of the readability scores.
 However, using "simpler" words should improve the readability in general.

-## Usage

-1. Start the application
-2. Choose between Quick Check or full analysis
-3. Input your text
-4. Review the analysis results and suggestions

 ## Advantages and Disadvantages

 | Pros | Cons |